World-class Viticulture and Wine Science

 With this diploma programme you’ll graduate ready to meet the demands of the grapegrowing and winemaking industries.

-A residential school for each course is held each semester in either May/June or September/October.
+Online students do need to attend residential schools held each semester in either May/June or September/October.
 Some residential schools may be scheduled on weekend days.
+The residential school timetables are provided in December for the following year..

 You are welcome to make an appointment to discuss your study options with our staff either in person or by phone and to view our facilities.